Distributionally Robust Predictive Runtime Verification under Spatio-Temporal Logic Specifications: Problem Formulation

+\mypara{Semantics.} To determine if a trajectory $x$ satisfies an STL formula $\phi$ that is enabled at time $\tau_0$, we can define the semantics as a relation $\models$, i.e., $(x,\tau_0) \models\phi$ means that $\phi$ is satisfied.
+While the STL semantics are fairly standard \cite{maler2004monitoring}, we recall them in Appendix \ref{app:STL} in the supplementary material.
+Additionally, we can define robust semantics $\rho^{\phi}(x,\tau_0)\in\mathbb{R}^\infty$ that indicate how robustly the formula $\phi$ is satisfied or violated \cite{donze2,fainekos2009robustness}, see Appendix \ref{app:STL}.
 Larger and positive values of $\rho^{\phi}(x,\tau_0)$ hence indicate that the specification is satisfied more robustly.
 Importantly, it holds that $(x,\tau_0)\models \phi$ if $\rho^\phi(x,\tau_0)>0$ due to \cite[Proposition 16]{fainekos2009robustness}.
 We emphasize that STL can be used to express temporal properties of a MAS or of single agents within a MAS (as we do in Section \ref{sec:stl_rprv}), but that STL lacks the ability to specify spatial agent interactions, which are well-captured by STREL, shown in the next section.
 We emphasize the assumption that we consider bounded STL formulas $\phi$, i.e., all time intervals $I$ within the formula $\phi$ are bounded.
 Satisfaction of bounded STL formulas can be decided by finite length trajectories \cite{sadraddini2015robust}.
-The minimum length is given by the formula length $L^\phi$, i.e., with knowledge of $(x_{\tau_0},\hdots,x_{\tau_0+L^\phi})$ we can compute $(x,\tau_0) \models\phi$. $L^{\phi}$ can be recursively calculated based on the structure of $\phi$ using the following rules:
+The minimum length is given by the formula length $L^\phi$, i.e., with knowledge of $(x_{\tau_0},\hdots,x_{\tau_0+L^\phi})$ we can compute $(x,\tau_0) \models\phi$, see again Appendix \ref{app:STL} for more details.